The Official Te Araroa Maps

 The Android store also has New Zealand (NZ) Topo Map.
 I’m not sure how this is different from the above.
 It is free but has ads.
 Like the Windows version, you can’t use GPS with the map to find your location on the trail.

 The LINZ NZ Topographic map can be viewed on any device online.
 It has a great feature at top left of the screen in the form of a slider that allows you to see more or less of the satellite image layer.
+You can also see public access areas by going to the ‘More’ menu and selecting ‘Info layers’.
 And you can select a square and download the information in it as an image (tiff) file for offline use.
-Whether you get them by this means or as covered above, the NZ Topo maps are a useful accompaniment to the Te Araroa ones because they are better detailed and there are times when you just want that extra bit of detail.
+Whether you get them by this means or as covered above, the NZ Topo maps are a useful accompaniment to the Te Araroa ones because they are better detailed and there are times when you just want that extra bit of information.

 The Department of Conservation has a map site with interactive maps that show you locations of huts, DoC campgrounds, areas where freedom camping is prohibited, hunting areas, etc. You can even see the whole Te Araroa Trail on their Discover the Outdoors map.

 Offline Google Maps

 These can be useful when you are in town or road walking.
 You need to have a Google account and be signed in to download and save the maps.
 You pick an area you want to download and then click on the three horizontal bars at top left to open up the menu that includes the option ‘Offline Areas’.
 Just follow the instructions.
 The maps expire after about a month unless updated (which will be automatic unless you have disabled that option).
 This feature only seems to work on a mobile device so you may be out of luck with a notebook computer, unless perhaps it is a Chromebook.

 Accommodation and Resupply Map